dagimg-dot/Tree-Identifier-Visualizer/README.md

 # Tree Identifier/Visualizer
- C++ code to identify and visualize different types of trees
+ C++ code to identify and visualize different types of trees using pointers